Availity/availity-react/docusaurus/docs/form/upload/file-picker-btn.md

 ---
 title: <FilePickerBtn />
-summary: The raw file picker button that masks the file input with a button.
 ---

+The raw file picker button that masks the file input with a button.

-## Example
+### Example

 ```jsx
 import React from 'react';